Ilir Meta

 Ilir Rexhep Meta (/sq/; born 24 March 1969) is an Albanian politician who served as President of Albania from 2017 to 2022.

 Previously Meta served as Prime Minister from 1999 to 2002 and he was Speaker of the Parliament of Albania from 2013 to 2017.
 He also held positions as Deputy Prime Minister, Minister for Europe and Foreign Affairs and Minister of Economy, Trade, and Energy.
 Prior to that, he held the Chairmanship of the Parliamentary Commission of European Integration.
 He founded the Socialist Movement for Integration in 2004.

-On 28 April 2017, Meta was elected President of Albania, receiving 87 votes from the 140 Members of Parliament.
-On 9 June 2021, he was formally impeached by the Albanian parliament in a 104 to 7 vote making him the first Albanian president in history to be impeached by parliament, almost.
-On 16 February 2022 the Constitutional Court of Albania overturned the impeachment and ruled that the accusations against him did not violate the constitution.
+In October 2024 Meta was arrested after being charged with corruption and money laundering by Albania's Special Structure Against Corruption and Organised Crime (SPAK).
+He has been in detention since the arrest and is currently on trial.